-- 1. A student can receive the designation 'cum laude' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the average of the results of the subjects not including the Bachelor Final Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 40 credits in total. - c.
-The result for the Bachelor Final Project is at least 8.0. - 2.
-In special cases the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.
+- 1. A student can receive the designation 'cum laude' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - the average of the results of the subjects not including the Bachelor Final Project and the minor is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration;

+- b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted cannot exceed 40 credits in total.
+An exemption can be made when a student did a minor abroad. - c.
+The result for the Bachelor Final Project is at least 8.5. - d.
+Cum laude will not be awarded when a student committed fraud. - e.
+The duration of study as referred to in Article 2, part z of the BSc Teaching and Examination Regulations is no longer than 4 years in which any study delay acknowledged as part of the Graduation Support Scheme (RAS) is taken into account. - 2.
+In special cases the Board of Examiners can decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.

-Artikel 33A Transitional measures relating to granting the designation "cum laude" for Propedeutic and Bachelor's examinations
+Artikel 33A Transitional measures relating to granting the designation "cum laude" for Propaedeutic and Bachelor's examinations